175 Years Anniversary

-West Indian rum and spirit drinks based on rum are traditionally produced in three different styles.
+West Indian rum and spirit drinks based on rum are traditionally produced in three different styles leading to different types of rum.

 Rum and spirit drinks based on rum in Spanish and English style are often made from molasses.
 This syrupy product from sugar production gives a deep and spicy taste of brown sugar and caramel.
 Because molasses is a remnant of sugar cane and sugar cane juice after the sugar is extracted, it contains a concentrated level of vitamins and minerals such as iron, calcium, magnesium, and potassium that were present in the sugar cane itself.